Leela yoga towels, microfiber free and completely natural

 Rule nr.
 1: Wash your clothes less often, only if necessary!

 Rule nr.
 2: Don’t throw them away until they wear out, because they will end up in the land fields not being able to decompose.

-this interesting article about how yoga wear and accessories can pollute the
+Check out this interesting article about how yoga wear and accessories can pollute the water you drink:

 8. Yoga ‘’inside’’ and ‘’outside’’ the mat?